 Sleep apnea has a major impact on your overall well-being.
 Patients with sleep apnea needlessly suffer from poor quality sleep that doesn’t give them the energy they need to live life to the fullest.
 Imagine waking up feeling refreshed and ready to take on the day.
 It’s our mission to find the treatment option that will do this for you.

 Many patients find traditional solutions such as CPAP to be clunky, uncomfortable, and hard to wear throughout the night.
 The great news is that Dr. Bell offers a wide variety of CPAP alternatives to restore your rest and rejuvenate your daily supply of energy.

-Sleep apnea can show up in many different forms and sometimes hide as other disorders in the patient.
-Moreover, often times patients won’t know they are having a problem breathing while asleep or be able to judge how severe their problem is.
+Sleep apnea can show up in many different forms and sometimes is mistaken for other disorders in the patient.
 Sometimes it takes a family member or bed partner to notice sleeping problems and bring attention to them.
 This is why it is so important to see a qualified doctor for testing and diagnosis.

 450 W Market St